DavidBert/OMDI_JO2024/Introduction_git.md

 Understanding these areas and how they interact is key to understanding Git's workflow and effectively managing your projects with version control.

-## GitHub
+## GitLab
-GitHub is a web-based hosting service for Git repositories.
+GitLab is a web-based hosting service for Git repositories.
 Launched in 2008, it has become the world's largest host of source code and a central hub for collaboration among developers.
-While Git is a command-line tool, GitHub provides a web-based graphical interface.
+While Git is a command-line tool, GitLab provides a web-based graphical interface.
 It also offers access control and several collaboration features, such as bug tracking, feature requests, task management, and wikis for every project.

-Key features of GitHub include:
+Key features of GitLab include:

-1. **Repository Hosting**: GitHub can host your Git repositories in the cloud, making it easy to share and collaborate on code.
+1. **Repository Hosting**: GitLab can host your Git repositories in the cloud, making it easy to share and collaborate on code.

 2. **Fork and Pull Request**: Users can "fork" an existing repository (creating their own copy), make changes, and then submit a "pull request" to propose those changes back to the original project.

-3. **Issue Tracking**: GitHub provides a system for reporting and managing bugs, feature requests, and other tasks related to a project.
+3. **Issue Tracking**: GitLab provides a system for reporting and managing bugs, feature requests, and other tasks related to a project.

 4. **Project Management Tools**: Including project boards, milestones, and other tools to help manage and organize work on repositories.

 5. **Social Coding**: Users can follow repositories and other users, star repositories they like, and see a feed of activity from repositories and users they're interested in.

-6. **GitHub Pages**: A feature that allows hosting of static websites directly from a GitHub repository.
+6. **GitLab Pages**: A feature that allows hosting of static websites directly from a GitLab repository.

-7. **Integrations**: GitHub can integrate with many third-party services, enhancing its capabilities for things like continuous integration and deployment.
+7. **Integrations**: GitLab can integrate with many third-party services, enhancing its capabilities for things like continuous integration and deployment.

-GitHub has played a significant role in the growth of open-source software, providing a platform where developers from around the world can collaborate on projects.
+GitLab has played a significant role in the growth of open-source software, providing a platform where developers from around the world can collaborate on projects.
 It's used not only by individual developers and open-source projects but also by large companies to host and manage their code.

 ## Setting up your environment